 There was one person in particular that frustrated me, my older sister.
 She was so outgoing and full of productive energy, able to power through the days, and seemingly never needing much of a break.
 In contrast I was the introvert, having bouts of productive energy, but needing my space and reflective time.
 I didn’t feel like I measured up.

-So, I encourage you, lovely reader, to celebrate who you are.
-Find out what makes your heart and soul feel energized.
-Embrace your uniqueness, run from comparison and hold on to your joy.
+So, I encourage you, lovely reader, to celebrate who YOU are.
+Find out what makes YOUR heart and soul feel energized.
+Embrace YOUR uniqueness, RUN from comparison and hold on to YOUR joy.
+You’re worth it.